omgnetwork/elixir-omg/docs/stack_architecture.md

 # OmiseGO Stack Architecture

 This describes the client services stack that communicates with the child chain and root chain to secure the entire Plasma construction and ease application development.
-An application provider will run these services on their own or use a hosted version of these services.
+An application provider will run these client services on their own or use hosted versions.

 ## Foundations